learn-co-curriculum/dsc-monte-carlo-simulations-lab/README.md

 You will be able to:
 * Understand permutation testing
-* Understand and conduct monte carlo simulations
+* Understand and conduct Monte Carlo simulations

 ## Exploding Sample Sizes